What is Bill Gates' net worth?

 The story of Bill Gates and Microsoft

 Bill Gates is widely regarded as one of the most successful entrepreneurs in modern history.
-Under his stewardship, Microsoft became a technology empire that revolutionized the way people use computers.
+Under his stewardship, Microsoft became a technology empire that revolutionised the way people use computers.
 Its software and hardware products have transformed the technology industry, streamlining processes, connecting people around the world, and enhancing the productivity of businesses and individuals.

 Their big breakthrough came in 1980.
-That year Microsoft signed a deal with IBM to provide the operating system for its new line of personal computers, MS-DOS - a game-changer for Microsoft.
+That year, Microsoft signed a deal with IBM to provide the operating system for its new line of personal computers, MS-DOS – a game-changer for Microsoft.
 It cemented the firm’s position as a major player in the emerging computer industry.

 Over the next five years, with the cash from IBM flowing in, Microsoft continued to innovate and expand its product offerings.

-The first version of Windows, which would become its flagship operating system for personal computers (PCs) was put on sale in 1985.
+The first version of Windows, which would become its flagship operating system for personal computers was put on sale in 1985.

-In the years that followed, Microsoft released a series of highly successful products, including Microsoft Office, Internet Explorer, and the Xbox gaming console.
+In the years that followed, Microsoft released a series of highly successful products, including Microsoft Office, Internet Explorer and the Xbox gaming console.

 From the early days of MS-DOS and Windows to more recent successes like the Xbox and Azure, Microsoft has always been willing to push the boundaries and try new things.

-The story behind Bill Gates’s net worth
+The story behind Bill Gates’ net worth

+As the majority shareholder of Microsoft, Gates' fortune rose with the company’s success.
 In fact, he was the world's richest person for several years in a row during the 1990s and early 2000s.

-One of the key factors that contributed to Gates' success was his ability to see the future of technology and anticipate the needs of consumers.
+One of the key factors that contributed to Gates' success was his ability to envision the future of technology and anticipate the needs of consumers.
 He could see the potential of personal computers when other companies were only just getting to grips with large mainframe servers for businesses.
 His vision helped him create products that would appeal to a broad range of users.

 But with success came criticism.
 Microsoft was accused of engaging in anti-competitive practices, and the company was the subject of a high-profile antitrust lawsuit in the late 1990s.

 The lawsuit alleged that Microsoft used its dominant market position to stifle competition and maintain a monopoly in the computer industry.
-While Microsoft ultimately settled the case, the controversy surrounding the company and its founder lingered for some time.
+While Microsoft ultimately settled the case, the controversy surrounding the company and its founders lingered for some time.

 What does Bill Gates do with his wealth

-Gates is known for his selfless personality, which is the underlying reason for his desire to give away most of his wealth.
-He and his ex-wife own the Bill and Melinda Gates Foundation which is a charity to help fight against poverty, inequity and disease around the world.
+Gates is known for being selfless, which is the underlying reason for his desire to give away most of his wealth.
+He and his ex-wife founded the Bill & Melinda Gates Foundation, which is a charity to help fight poverty, inequity and disease around the world.
+According to Forbes, Gates has donated at least $35.8 billion of his Microsoft stake to the foundation.

 Jacob Wolinsky